Business Term Loans, 2026 Guide

 Lendio Marketplace $1K–$5M 560 Varies Up to 25 years 1–3 days

-Online Lender Rates — What APR Really Means vs. Factor Rate
+Online Lender Rates, What APR Really Means vs. Factor Rate

-A factor rate is a flat multiplier applied to your original loan balance the moment you accept the offer.
-If you borrow $100,000 at a 1.25 factor rate, you owe $125,000 total — and paying the loan off early does nothing to reduce that $25,000 fee.
+A factor rate is a flat multiplier applied to your original loan balance.
+If you borrow $100,000 at 1.25 factor rate, you owe $125,000 total.

 Online Loan APR vs. Factor Rate Cost Comparison

-Online Lender Requirements — What They Actually Check
+Online Lender Requirements, What They Actually Check

-Personal credit scores of 580 to 625 clear the minimum bar at most platforms, though your rate improves significantly as you move toward 680 and above.
-Nearly every online lender now offers a soft-pull pre-qualification that lets you check your offers without affecting your credit score.
+Personal credit scores of 580 to 625 clear the minimum bar.
+Your rate improves significantly as you move toward 680 and above.

 Online Lender vs. Bank: Speed vs. Cost Trade-Off Online Lender vs. Bank: Speed vs. Cost Trade-Off Community Bank Term Loan Online Term Loan Lender Rate: 7–12% APR Max term: 10 years Funding time: 3–8 weeks Max amount: $5M+ Credit req: 680+ Revenue req: $250K+/yr Rate: 12–45% APR Max term: 5 years Funding time: 1–3 days Max amount: $500K Credit req: 580+ Revenue req: $10K+/mo